 Call of Duty: Modern Warfare 2

 Just over a decade ago one of the most controversial first-person shooters to ever arrive on the shelves caused all kinds of outrage due to one specific airport mission.
-And now it's back, fully in tact, and without quite so much fanfare about its questionable level.
-The graphics have been dragged kicking and streaming into the modern era, giving what was arguably one of the best COD titles ever a remaster that will make you relive the action all over again.
+And now it's back, fully intact, and without quite so much fanfare about its questionable level.
+The graphics have been dragged kicking and screaming into the modern era, giving what was arguably one of the best COD titles ever a remaster that will make you relive the action all over again.